Opportunity for schools to recruit high-quality modern foreign language teachers from Spain.

 Acclimatisation support package

 A package of support will be available to teachers, designed to support them with the transition to life in England and English classrooms.
-The support will include pre-arrival support, a residential event and post-arrival support which includes bespoke training.
+This will include pre-arrival support, an acclimatisation event (residential and/or a series of events), post-arrival support which includes bespoke training.
 There will be no cost to the teacher or the recruiting schools for this.

-Schools involved may be required to participate in our evaluation.
+Schools involved may be asked to participate in our evaluation.
 This will inform any future involvement with Spain’s Visiting Teachers programme.

 Schools appointing a teacher will need to fund: